zhutao100/qwen-code/docs/users/features/sub-agents.md

    `/agents manage`

-   View and manage your configured Sub Agents.
+   View and manage your configured Subagents.

-3. **Use Sub Agents automatically**: Simply ask the main AI to perform tasks that match your Sub Agents’ specializations.
+3. **Use Subagents automatically**: Simply ask the main AI to perform tasks that match your Subagents' specializations.
 The AI will automatically delegate appropriate work.

 ### Example Usage

 ```
 User: "Please write comprehensive tests for the authentication module"
-AI: I'll delegate this to your testing specialist Sub Agents.
+AI: I'll delegate this to your testing specialist Subagents.
-[Delegates to "testing-expert" Sub Agents]
+[Delegates to "testing-expert" Subagents]
 [Shows real-time progress of test creation]
 [Returns with completed test files and execution summary]`
 ```